Sticking to your business’ New Year’s resolutions doesn’t have to be hard

 5. Break it down.

 If you choose a New Year’s resolution that’s going to take a lot of time, work, or other resources, you might consider breaking it up into steps.
 Doing so will keep you and your staff from becoming overwhelmed.
 Call a meeting and plan everything out.
 What’s the first thing you have to do to get started on your task?
 What steps come between where you are now and your ultimate goal?
 Figure these out, make a plan with tentative due dates for each step, and make your plan happen.
+Create a task checklist, delegate, and manage your goals in bite-sized chunks.

-6. Remove roadblocks.
+6. Remove resolution roadblocks.

-Removing roadblocks is a great and easy way to increase your chances of following through on your New Year’s resolutions.
+Removing roadblocks is a great and easy way to increase your chances of following through on your business’ New Year’s resolutions.
 The more you have to struggle to get things done, the less likely you are to do them.
 Eliminate anything you can that will make matters more complicated and frustrating.
 If there’s something you can do to make your goals easier to reach, then do it.
 You have enough on your plate as it is, so don’t make your resolutions more difficult than necessary.

 7. Learn and move on.